A3sal0n/FalconGate/README.md

-# FalconGate
+# Falcongate

-A smart gateway to stop Malware, cyber criminals, and more...
+An advanced cybersecurity platform to stop Malware, Ransomware, detect cyber attacks and more...

 ## Motivation